1801 Solar Dr. Suite 290 Oxnard, CA 93030

 treatment for gum disease oxnard ca

-Signs & Symptoms of Gum Disease
+Signs and Symptoms of Gum Disease

-Knowing the signs and symptoms of gums disease can help allow for early intervention.
+Knowing the signs and symptoms of gum disease can help allow for early intervention.
 If you visit Dr. Haddad regularly, you will be screened for signs of gum disease and can be treated immediately to reduce the risk of further damage to the gums and teeth.
-If you notice any of the following changes in your oral health, contact our Oxnard dentist office as soon as possible.
+If you notice any of the following changes in your oral health, contact our Oxnard dentist’s office as soon as possible.

 • Bleeding gums